ttusia/SANS-Workshop-2024/README.md

 Links:

 ## Questions
 * Why do we do we evaluate the plan vs the terraform directly?
-Although our examples are very simple, terraform can get compmlex with levels of indirection through the use of multiple files and modules.
+Although our examples are very simple, terraform can get complex with levels of indirection through the use of multiple files and modules.
 The plan is the evaluation of all that combine and gives us a single file for evaluation.
+* My trace statements are not printing, why?
+Make sure you are not specifying an output, like ```--output json```, since this will suppress printed messages or trace statements.
+* My tests are passing when they should fail, why?
+OPA evaluation will silently fail if it gets a null reference.
+Try using a print statement (```print(<VARIABLE>```)) of what you are evaluating to see what is being checked.